Apilytic/aspectj.gradle/README.md

 # aspectj.gradle
-Fork of official aspectj plugin for gradle
+Fork of official the aspectj plugin for gradle